milanmladjen/logatec-experiment-milan/README.md

 Continuous delivery template - repository for making experiments in LOG-aTEC testbed with Contiki-NG OS.

+More info about the testbed can be found [here](http://log-a-tec.eu/ap-cradio.html#jsi-campus "Official web-site")

 ## Get the repository

 To get the repository: